-Suppose we need to put no increase for employees.
+Suppose we need to put “no bonus” for employees.
 Basically, we wish to reverse the behavior of some other functions.
-For instance, we can combine NOT and ISBLANK functions to create the ISNOTBLANK formula.
+For instance, we can combine the NOT and ISBLANK functions to create the ISNOTBLANK formula.

-The data given to us are shown below:
+The data given to us is shown below:

 The formula tells Excel to do the following:

-- If there are no extra sales that is C5 is blank, then the text “No bonus” appears.
+If there are no extra sales – that is, if C5 is blank – then the text, “No bonus”, appears.

 We will get the results below:

 In essence, this is how we use Logical functions in Excel.
-We can use it with AND, XOR, OR and NOT.
+We can use this function with AND, XOR, and/or the OR function.

 We are given the inventory below: